amrafridi29/Kotmob/README.md

 # Kotmob
-A Simple library to show Google Native , Banner and Interstitial Admob ads
+A Simple library to Load Google Native , Banner and Interstitial Admob ads

 ## Current Release
 The latest version is